Contact

 GET STARTED

-Criminal Background Checks and Privacy: What is Public Info?
+Public Record Information Background Check and Privacy: What is Public Info?

-1. A criminal records check provides an applicant’s full criminal record to employers.
+A criminal history background check provides an applicant's full criminal history to employers.

-If errors are found in an applicant’s criminal background check, it is the job applicant’s responsibility to correct them.
+If errors are found in an applicant's public records, it is the job applicant's responsibility to correct them.
 The job applicant should be sure to call the relevant parties to fix those issues as soon as possible.
-All job candidates are guaranteed the right to dispute the results of a background check conducted by KRESS or any other provider under the Fair Credit Reporting Act (FCRA).
+All job candidates are guaranteed the right to dispute information included in a background report conducted by KRESS or any other provider under the Fair Credit Reporting Act (FCRA).

 If you have any questions about how KRESS works to ensure thorough, accurate, and compliant criminal background checks for our clients, please contact us today and ask away.
-That’s what we’re here for!
-We take pride in offering premium background check services to business and organization of all sizes in many different industries.
+That's what we're here for!
+We take pride in offering premium background check services to businesses and organizations of all sizes in many different industries.

 Join our Newsletter